Dirac Neutrinos and Dark Matter within a Minimal Discrete Symmetry Model: Phenomenological analysis

-In addition to elucidating the mechanism for neutrino mass and mixing, this model introduces a dark matter candidate crucial for neutrino mass generation.
+In addition to elucidating the mechanism for neutrino mass and mixing, this model introduces a DM candidate crucial for neutrino mass generation.
 The neutral component of the vector-like lepton, interacting solely through weak interactions, has its lightest right-handed component potentially long-lived.
 Given that the scalar $\phi$ is heavier than the lightest right-handed component of the lepton, $m_\phi > m_0$, (where $m_0$ is the mass of the lightest $\psi^0_{i,R}$), kinematic constraints prevent two-body decay processes, although the neutral component does couple to the neutrino and scalar $\phi$.
+An additional two-body decay channel $\psi^0_R \to \nu_L h$ may be facilitated through the Yukawa interaction $Y_\psi$ and scalar mixing.
+The corresponding decay rate is given by

+where the neutrino mass is considered negligible and the scalar mixing angle is approximated by $\sin \theta \approx \frac{\lambda u v }{2(m^2_\phi - m^2_h)}$.
+As discussed previously, both the Yukawa coupling $Y_\psi$, which characterizes the mixing between the SM and newly introduced leptons, and $\lambda$, representing scalar mixing, are very small.
+Moreover, the decay rate is further suppressed by the heavy masses in the denominator, suggesting that the decay proceeds very slowly and $\psi^0_R$ may be long-lived.

-Consider the three-body decay process $\psi^0_{R}\to \nu h h$ with $\phi$ as a mediator.
-The decay rate is described by
+Expanding upon this, we explore the three-body decay process $\psi^0_{R}\to \nu h h$, with $\phi$ acting as a mediator.
+The decay rate for this process is described by the following equation:

 where neutrino mass is neglected.
 The small couplings $Y_\psi$ and $\lambda$, combined with the heavy mass of the decaying particle, result in an extremely low decay rate, extending its potential lifetime beyond the age of the universe.
 As this particle participates only in the weak interaction, this characteristic classifies it as a Weakly Interacting Massive Particle (WIMP).
 The relevant annihilation processes of this WIMP are depicted in figure~\ref{fig:feynmannwimpanhltn}.